 The first step is just learning what is edible in what we’ve been throwing away.
 Some things that are easy to start with are stale bread or the top leafy greens from root vegetables like beets, radishes and carrots.
 Then once you start using more of these scraps and realizing that they’re just ingredients by working them into your regular routine, you can branch out from there and start putting to use more of the uncommon ones like coffee grounds or banana peels.

 Coffee grounds still have a lot of that coffee flavor left in them when you’re done with it.
 I’ve used them in nut butter, blending them in so to still get the coffee flavor in addition to the nuts and you get a nice little texture.
 But you can also use it in other ways too.
-I have a recipe for a French silk pie that uses coffee grounds a couple of different ways.
+I have a food waste recipe for a French silk pie that uses coffee grounds a couple of different ways.
 I’ve used it in crust for pie along with some chocolate cookies or even infused with cream so to get the coffee flavor in the whipped cream topping of the pie.

 In your book, there are a lot of dishes and items that people may be surprised you would be able to make with scraps, such as the beet peel margarita.
 Are there any other alcoholic drinks or things of that nature that might surprise people scraps can be used for?